john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Proudest Business Acheivments:

-Shipping/Retail Store, where all 3 of my children graduated from our service store with a business education and experience.
+Shipping and Retail Store, where all 3 of my children graduated with business education and experience.
 Their education included start-up, accounting, sales and operations to the successful sale after 7 years.

 14 Years CFO Commercial Construction Company overseeing small to large contracts including $25 Million contracts with Los Angeles Times.
 I worked with a team of professionals who enjoyed their work.